yangshun/front-end-interview-handbook/questions/javascript-questions.md

 * Require a build/compile process as browsers only run JavaScript and your code will need to be compiled into JavaScript before being served to browsers.
 * Debugging can be a pain if your source maps do not map nicely to your pre-compiled source.
 * Most developers are not familiar with these languages and will need to learn it.
 There's a ramp up cost involved for your team if you use it for your projects.
-* Smaller community (depends on the language), which means resources, tutorials, libraries and tooling would be harder to find.
+* Smaller community (depends on the language), which means resources, tutorials, libraries, and tooling would be harder to find.
 * IDE/editor support might be lacking.
 * These languages will always be behind the latest JavaScript standard.
 * Developers should be cognizant of what their code is being compiled to — because that is what would actually be running, and that is what matters in the end.